 For this work to be impactful, the drive and resources must come from the top-down.
 But if our work in equity is to be, well, equitable, the direction and the approach needs to be led from the bottom-up.
 We need both institutional investments and planning from City Hall as well as ongoing community engagement and empowerment.
 In doing so, we will effectively fuse a traditional needs-based approach—“What can we do to help you?”—with a transformative asset-based one that recognizes people’s strengths and experience: “We see that you have a lot to offer, and we want your voices at the table.”

-How I Will Develop Strategies for Racial and Social Equity:
+How I Work to Increase Racial and Social Equity:

 - I will advocate to make the Racial Justice Task Force a permanent citizen committee.
 (It is currently set to “adjourn and complete its work not later than nine months after its first meeting, unless this period is extended by Council.”)

-- I will work with Council and our City Administrator to hire a permanent, full-time Equity Director.
-This staff member will:
+- I will encourage the Mayor to hire a permanent, full-time Equity Director who will:

 - identify inequities in our city;